JanWerth/KitchenApp-MobileEngineering/readme.md

 Once you scanned a barcode an Alert will pop up providing you with information on the scanned product and giving you three options to choose from:

-- Cancel.
+- `Cancel`.
 Clicking on this will close the Alert without inserting the scanned product to the database.
-- Scan again.
+- `Scan again`.
 The Barcode scanner will open once again so you can scan a product again in case the wrong bardcode got scanned.
-- Save.
+- `Save`.
 This will save the scanned product to the database.

 ### List Screen

 This screen shows all inserted products in different views based on the provided data.
 Depending on how much information is provided the item will be displayed differently.
-Some data that will always be shown is the `name`, the `added date`, the `expiration date` (if no expiration date is selected it will show `No expiration date selected` and the `Last checked date`.
-Furtermore, in the top right corner the will always be an icon to `delete` the product and depending on provided information it will also show an open box if the product is `open` or a snowflake if the item is `frozen`.
+Some data that will always be shown is the `name`, the `added date`, the `expiration date` (if no expiration date is selected it will show `No expiration date selected`) and the `Last checked date`.
+Furtermore, in the top right corner there will always be an icon to `delete` the product and depending on provided information it will also show an open box if the product is `open` or a snowflake if the item is `frozen`.
 If it is neither `open` nor `frozen` only the `delete` icon is shown in the top right corner.

 <img src="https://user-images.githubusercontent.com/64210185/122636954-4b5a4b00-d0ec-11eb-8c5e-0508eb692020.jpg" width="500">